apache/doris/docs/en/community/design/grouping_sets_design.md

 | b    | B    |    5 |
 +------+------+------+
 8 rows in set (0.01 sec)
 ```

-对于如下的查询：
+for the query:

 ```
 SELECT k1, k2, GROUPING_ID(k1,k2), SUM(k3) FROM t GROUP BY GROUPING SETS ((k1, k2), (k1), (k2), ());
 ```

-首先，对输入行进行扩展，每行数据扩展成 4 行 (GROUPING SETS子句的集合数目)，同时增加 GROUPING_ID() 列 ：
+First, expand the input, every row expand into 4 rows ( the size of GROUPING SETS), and insert GROUPING_ID column

-例如 a, A, 1 扩展后变成下面的 4 行：
+e.g.  a, A, 1 expanded to:

 ```
 +------+------+------+-------------------------+